 - If seniors choose to stop working, they should evaluate whether they are eligible for retiree health benefits through their employers.
 Otherwise, health insurance costs should be considered for the retirement period.

 Social Security retirement benefits eligibility for seniors is not only based on an age criteria, but also on citizenship status and the amount of Social Security contributions they have made over time.
 When seniors pay Social Security retirement taxes, they earn “credits” that accumulate toward Social Security retirement benefits.
 The contribution requirements to get SS retirement benefits are based on the year seniors were born, but they typically need at least 40 credits – which generally translate to 10 years of work – in order to retire.
 Seniors may not qualify for SS retirement benefits if they stop working before reaching the number of credits required for SS retirement.
 However, credits earned will never expire, thus giving seniors the chance to return to work later and add more credits in order to be eligible for Social Security retirement benefits.
-To learn more about the credits system established by the SSA, download our guide.
+To learn more about retirement benefits, download our guide.